Can Trump Sell U.S. Green Cards for $5 Million?

 The Basics of Trump's Gold Card Green Card

 Trump’s new immigration proposal suggests that wealthy individuals can buy a U.S. green card for $5 million, without needing to invest in a business or create jobs—just straight cash to the government.
-If 10 million people took this deal, he said, it could erase the national deficit and eliminate federal taxes for the rest of us.
+The cost and price of the gold card are much higher than the EB-5 program, with the price on that card set at $5 million, compared to the EB-5's $800,000 to $1 million investment.
+Under trump's proposal, applicants would pay the government in exchange for a gold card, making the process a direct transaction rather than an investment in a business.
+If 10 million people took this deal, he said, it could erase the national deficit and eliminate federal taxes for the rest of us—millions of applicants each paying $5 million and that's going to generate enormous revenue.

 This is a radical departure from the existing EB-5 investor visa program, which:

-- Provides a clear path to a green card through economic contribution, not just a simple payment.
+- Provides a clear path to a green card through economic contribution, not just a simple payment, by putting a price on job creation and economic impact.

 The Legal Reality: Can the President Just Create This?